JoseVteRS/todo-list-ddd-cqrs/README.md

 In this project have as database MongoDB and GraphQL as query language

 ## Teconlogies
-Below list the tecnologies used in this project (in progress).
+Below list the tecnologies used in this project.

 ### Project generator (monorepo)
 - NX

 ### Backend
 - NestJS
-- MongoDB (Database)
+- MongoDB as Database
-- GraphQL (Query Language)
+- GraphQL as Query Language

 ### Frontend
 - NextJS as React framework